Free money, anyone?

-The government doesn’t have any wealth of its own.
-Anything it promises to one group it has first to take from productive people, right now via taxes or by robbing the future via debt and inflation.
+Remember, the government doesn’t have any wealth of its own.
+Anything it promises to one group it has first to take from productive people, right now via taxes or by robbing the future via the stealth taxes of debt and inflation.

-Alan Greenspan, who surprisingly went on, despite apparently retaining some radically anti-establishment views, to become Chairman of the Federal Reserve, put it quite clearly:
+Alan Greenspan, who went on, despite his early anti-establishment views, to become Chairman of the Federal Reserve, put it quite clearly:

 “In the absence of the gold standard, there is no way to protect savings from confiscation through inflation.
 There is no safe store of value.”Alan Greenspan, Gold & Economic Freedom, 1966